 - This regulation defines the minimum credit requirements for the recommendation of an award of the University to a student admitted in accordance with Section 8.5 of this Framework.
-However, the accumulation of credit at appropriate levels is a necessary but not sufficient requirement for the conferment of University awards. - 2.
+However, the accumulation of credit at appropriate levels is a necessary but insufficient requirement for the conferment of University awards. - 2.
 The Programme Specification will state the modules that must or may be studied.
-It will also state any additional outcomes that are not assessed for the award of credit, but which a student must demonstrate before he or she can be considered for progression to the next stage and/or the award. - 3.
-The Higher Education Credit Framework for England: Guidance on Academic Credit Arrangements in Higher Education in England, August 2008 describes the use of credit in UK higher education institutions and the definitions in these regulations have been set in line with that Framework. - 4.
+It will also state any additional outcomes that are not assessed for the award of credit, but which a student must demonstrate before they can be considered for progression to the next stage and/or the award. - 3.
+The Higher Education Credit Framework for England: Advice on Academic Credit Arrangements, May 2021 describes the use of credit in UK higher education institutions and the definitions in these regulations have been set in line with that Framework. - 4.
 The minimum credit requirements for awards of the University are as follows: